Posts

 Image

 DASSIN, Jules (France) Rififi [1955] Spine #115 DVD After making such American noir classics as The Naked City and Brute Force , blacklisted director Jules Dassin went to Paris and embarked on his masterpiece: a twisting, turning tale of four ex-cons who hatch one last glorious heist in the City of Lights.
 At once naturalistic and expressionistic, this mélange of suspense, brutality, and dark humor was an international hit and earned Dassin the Best Director prize at the Cannes Film Festival.
 Criterion is proud to present Rififi in a pristine digital transfer.
-118 minutes Black & White Monaural in French 1:33:1 aspect ratio Criterion Release 2001 Director/Writers After the novel by Auguste le Breton .
-Screenplay by Jules Dassin , in collaboration with René Wheeler and Auguste le Breton .
-Dassin was 44 when he directed Rififi .
-Other Dassin films in the Collection: #383: Brute Force (1947) #380: The Naked City (1948) #273: Thieves' Highway (1949)
+118 minutes Black & White Monaural in French 1:33:1 aspect ratio Criterion Release 2001 Director/Writers Jules Dassin was 44 when he directed Rififi .
+Based on the novel by Auguste le Breton .
+Screenplay by Dassin, with the participation of René Wheeler and Breton.
+Dialogue by Breton.
+Other Dassin films in the Collection: #383: Brute Force (1947) #380: The Naked City ...

 #114: LA CAVA, Gregory: My Man Godfrey (1936)